Agaricus: Selected species

-Description
+Description and ecology

 Members of Agaricus are characterized by having a fleshy cap or pileus, from the underside of which grow a number of radiating plates or gills, on which are produced the naked spores.
 They are distinguished from other members of their family, Agaricaceae, by their chocolate-brown spores.
 Members of Agaricus also have a stem or stipe, which elevates it above the object on which the mushroom grows, or substrate, and a partial veil, which protects the developing gills and later forms a ring or annulus on the stalk.

+Adults of the pleasing fungus beetle Tritoma biguttata biguttata have been from an unidentified Agaricus species, but this record might refer to some Agaricaceae that is nowadays placed in another genus, and in any case it does not seem to be a regular food source for this beetle.